calebmsword/kivy/README.md

     """
     window_coords = input_widget.to_window(*input_widget.pos)

-    # the widget/local coordinates of the parent of output_widget are the
+    # The widget/local coordinates of the parent of output_widget are the
     #   same as the parent coordinates of output_widget
     # Also, kivy Vectors can be used wherever a pos attribute can
     #   be used
     return Vector(output_widget.parent.to_widget(*window_coords))
 ```